 Notes: 1.
 Based on SY 2022-23 boundaries.
 2. Effective SY 2021-22, Langley HS is going through a phased-in boundary change, with all grades fully implemented by SY 2025-26.
-3. Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.
+3. Nontraditional school capacity is based on the school's overall membership and is

-Notes: 1.
-Based on SY 2022-23 boundaries.
-2. Effective SY 2021-22, Langley HS is going through a phased-in boundary change, with all grades fully implemented by SY 2025-26.
-3. Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.
+Descu of 19 2022-23 Doutlantes.
+Effective SY 2021-22, Langley HS is going through a phased-in boundary change, with all grades fully implemented by SY 2025-26.
+Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.